 For children who are not yet at school the intervention may include regular appointments, either individually or in a group, for an agreed period of time, or may be advice and monitoring.
 It may involve working directly with your child, or with you and your child together.
 The venue for the intervention is most likely to be the clinic for the younger child, but may be at pre-school/nursery or at home if this is more appropriate.

 For children in school, we will work closely with the school staff, providing a programme and advice to enable them to support your child’s difficulties in school.

 You can now self-refer your child into this service.
-For more information please view this guide on how to self refer.

 What is the process?